sunnydigital/sunnydigital.github.io/content/notes/_index.md

 From time to time, I'd like to think we all have thoughts we'd like to remember.

-Personally, it was always a shame in the fleeting nature of such things, sometimes relegated to a quick jot on the notes app in my phone, without context nor exposition.
+Personally, it was always a shame in the fleeting nature of such things, sometimes relegated to a quick jot on the notes app in my phone, without context or exposition.

 Here's to fixing that.